Sicos1977/MSGReader/README.md

 dim msgreader
 set msgreader = createobject("MsgReader.Reader")
-msgreader.ExtractToFolder "the msg file to read", "the folder where to place the extracted files"
+msgreader.ExtractToFolderFromCom "the msg file to read", "the folder where to place the extracted files"

 License
 =======

-Copyright 2013-2014 Kees van Spelde.
+Copyright 2013-2015 Kees van Spelde.

 Licensed under the The Code Project Open License (CPOL) 1.02; you may not use this software except in compliance with the License.
 You may obtain a copy of the License at: